Regular procedure

 • or the applicant is unfit or unable to be interviewed owing to enduring circumstances beyond his control.

 As part of the asylum backlog clearance process announced in December 2022 a ‘streamlined asylum process’ was introduced in February 2023.
 Specific nationalities were targeted for fast decisions, potentially without the need for a substantive interview.
-This was applied to nationals of high grant countries, namely Afghanistan, Eritrea, Libya, Sudan, Syria and Yemen.[19]
-A streamlined process for children was also introduced in March 2023.[20]
-A questionnaire process was introduced for Iranians and Iraqis although as this group has a lower grant rate it is not expected that as many decisions would be taken without an interview as the first cohort.[21]
+This is applied to nationals of high grant countries, namely Afghanistan, Eritrea, Libya, Sudan, Syria and Yemen.[15]
+A streamlined process for children was also introduced in March 2023, originally for children who are nationals of Afghanistan, Eritrea, Sudan, South Sudan and Vietnam, although Vietnam has since been removed.[16]
+A questionnaire process was introduced for Iranians and Iraqis although as this group has a lower grant rate it is not expected that as many decisions would be taken without an interview as the first cohort.[17]

-The guidelines on asylum interviews require provision of childcare so that parents do not have to have their children present while being interviewed about possibly traumatic experiences.[27]
+Parents are not expected to give an account of their persecution in front of their child, and interviews should be rescheduled as necessary so that childcare can be arranged, including at Home Office premises where available.[23]
+The guidelines on asylum interviews require provision of childcare so that parents do not have to have their children present while being interviewed.[24]
 This is now formally in place in every location (other than offices with no interview facility) although different arrangements are in place at each venue.
-[28]
+[25]

 Videoconferencing

 Increasingly, substantive interviews may take place through video conferencing facilities, to accommodate an interviewing officer or interpreter being located in a different area from the applicant.
-The guidance has been revised to reflect this.[29]
-Substantive interviews were paused between mid-March and the end of June 2020.
-Since they resumed they mainly take place via video link; the asylum seeker is invited to the usual Home Office premises but the interviewing officer may be working from home or in a different office.
+The guidance has been revised to reflect this in 2022.[29]
+Substantive interviews can take place via video link; the asylum applicant is invited to the usual Home Office premises but the interviewing officer may be working from home or in a different office.
 The interpreter may also join by video, although the guidance also provides for them to join by audio only.
-Some face-to-face interviews have resumed,[30] although they are likely to remain an exception rather than the rule, particularly in light of new casework specialisms meaning it is increasingly likely that the interviewing officer and decision maker will be located in a different region from the applicant.
-Concerns have been raised about the use of video conferencing interviews, these include IT issues, inconsistent information about how the remote interviews work, issues with safeguarding procedures and a lack of transparency.[31]
+Casework specialisms meaning it is increasingly likely that the interviewing officer and decision maker will be located in a different region from the applicant.
+Concerns have been raised about the use of video conferencing interviews, these include IT issues, inconsistent information about how the remote interviews work, issues with safeguarding procedures and a lack of transparency.[30]

 Interpretation

 Interpreters are required by the Immigration Rules and are provided by the Home Office.
-There is a code of conduct for these interpreters, which was revised in 2020,[34] but in practice asylum seekers are unaware of it and of what to expect from their interpreter unless they have a legal adviser who has informed them about this beforehand.
+Cultural mediators are not provided in interviews.
+There is a code of conduct for these interpreters, which was revised in 2024, [31] but in practice asylum applicants are unaware of it and of what to expect from their interpreter unless they have a legal adviser who has informed them about this beforehand.
 Since inconsistencies on matters of detail in the asylum interview are a common reason for refusing asylum, problems with interpreting can have a significant impact.

 The Independent Chief Inspector of Borders and Immigration published its report into the use of language services, including interpreters, in 2020.[33]
 It recommended that the Home Office should: